okuoku/yuni/doc/PortingNotes.markdown

 Since Yuni uses R7RS-small as Scheme base library, R6RS/R7RS hybrid implementations will be supported as first-class.

-Several R6RS implements meta-level for library imports.
-So we need a proxy library to equalise levels.

-* (r6rs-common-yuni compat macro primitives)
- * Low-level macro primitives

 ## Nmosh

 Yuni uses Nmosh as its own reference implementation.